kathrinlin/customizing-aspnetcore-book/manuscript/06-middlewares.md

 # Part 06: Middlewares

 Wow, it is already the sixth part of this series.
-In this chapter I am going to write about Middlewares and how you can use them to customize your app a little more.
-I quickly go through the basics about Middlewares and then I will write about some more special things you can do with Middlewares.
+In this chapter I'm going to write about Middlewares and how you can use them to customize your app a little more.
+I quickly go through the basics about Middlewares and then I'll write about some more special things you can do with Middlewares.

 ## About Middlewares

 The most of you already know what Middlewares are, but some of you maybe not.
-Even if you already use ASP.NET Core for a while, you might not know details about Middlewares, because they are mostly hidden behind nicely named extension methods like `UseMvc()`, `UseAuthentication()`, `UseDeveloperExceptionPage()` and so on.
-Every time you call a `Use`-method in the `Startup.cs` in the `Configure` method, you will implicitly use at least one or maybe more Middlewares.
+Even if you already use ASP.NET Core for a while, you don't really need to know details about Middlewares, because they are mostly hidden behind nicely named extension methods like `UseMvc()`, `UseAuthentication()`, `UseDeveloperExceptionPage()` and so on.
+Every time you call a `Use`-method in the `Startup.cs` in the `Configure` method, you'll implicitly use at least one or maybe more Middlewares.

 A middleware is a peace of code that handles the request pipeline.
 Imagine the request pipeline as huge tube where you can call something in and where an echo comes back.
 The Middlewares are responsible for the creation of this echo or to manipulate the sound, to enrich the information or to handle the source sound or to handle the echo.